UsualSpace/Fourier-Transform-Fun/README.md

 # Fourier-Transform-Fun
 This is a small C++ project for experimenting with Fourier Transforms and complex number arithmetic.
-It focuses on understanding and implementing core concepts such as the Discrete Fourier Transform (DFT), Inverse DFT, Fast Fourier Transforms (FFT), and basic operations with complex numbers.
+It focuses implementing concepts such as the Discrete Fourier Transform (DFT), Inverse DFT, Fast Fourier Transforms (FFT), and operations with complex numbers, all written from scratch and to the best of my knowledge.